Monday, March 30, 2020

 You can bend the system to your own advantage, and reduce the everyday decisions you make.

-How Do You Get Your Writing Routine Back Into Shape?
+How to Get Your Writing Routine Back

-Starting Your New Writing Routine
+Create a New Writing Routine

 All you have to do is repeat this routine for a couple of weeks until it becomes a permanent habit in your life.